Abdulcool/Linear-Regression/README.md

 I hope you guys liked this project.
-And don't forget to Subscribe to my channel https://www.youtube.com/channel/UCtkgHuH-Zax9GEdJ2JoPQgQ
+And don't forget to Subscribe to my channel [the Abdulcools](https://www.youtube.com/channel/UCtkgHuH-Zax9GEdJ2JoPQgQ)